jimsnab/go-lane/README.md

 trace as a single test event.
 This creates a more predictable test event list compared to traditional stack traces, where each caller is logged as a separate event.

+# Max Message Length
+The length of a single log message can be length-constrained.
+Call `SetLengthConstraint()` to do that.

 # Panic Handler

 Fatal messages trigger a panic.
 In test code, the panic handler can be replaced to verify that a